Arizona Treatment for Bipolar & Mood Disorders

-At this point you’ve likely tried to manage bipolar disorder on your own, as well well as with family, friends and medical support.
-The fact is, bipolar disorder is a complex mental health condition characterized by extreme mood swings, ranging from episodes of intense euphoria and energy (mania) to periods of deep depression.
-What many families are realizing, is that individuals with bipolar disorder are often at higher risk of developing co-occurring substance use disorders, or addiction.
+At this point you’ve likely tried to manage bipolar disorder on your own, as well as with family, friends and medical support.
+The fact is, bipolar disorder is a complex mental health condition.
+This mental health condition is characterized by extreme mood swings, oftentimes ranging from episodes of intense euphoria and energy (mania) to periods of deep bipolar depression.
+Unfortunately, individuals with bipolar disorder are also often at higher risk of developing co-occurring substance use disorders, or addiction.

-At Fountain Hills Recovery, we are a primary mental facility, which makes us unique in the state of Arizona.
+At Fountain Hills Recovery, we are a primary mental facility that offers some of the most sought-after bipolar disorder treatment Arizona has to offer, which makes us unique.
 If you are ready to seek help, give us a call (800) 715-2004 – or – click to schedule a tour of our luxury properties in Fountain Hills, Arizona.

-Bipolar disorder can lead to significant emotional wear on families and friend units, both directly and indirectly.
-Directly, family members and friends often bear witness to the extreme mood swings, unpredictable behavior associated with bipolar disorder, conflicts and strained relationships and even financial hardships.
+Bipolar disorder can lead to significant emotional wear on family and friends, both directly and indirectly.
+Directly, family members and friends often bear witness to extreme mood swings, unpredictable behavior associated with bipolar disorder, conflicts and strained relationships and even financial hardships.
 Indirectly, the effects of bipolar disorder can extend beyond the individual with the diagnosis.
 Family members and friends often experience feelings of helplessness, frustration, or guilt as they struggle to navigate the complexities of the disorder.

 The Relationship between Bipolar Disorder and Addiction:

 Bipolar disorder and addiction often coexist, with individuals experiencing symptoms of both conditions simultaneously.
 There are several reasons for this interconnectedness: